sdulal/cs-exams-downloader/README.md

 ## Setup

 Simply clone this repo to get started.
-Note that the following extra modules are required to run the application:
+Note that the application makes use of the following extra modules:
 - [Beautiful Soup 4](http://www.crummy.com/software/BeautifulSoup/)
 - [Requests](http://docs.python-requests.org/en/latest/)

+Users of ``pip`` can install these modules using
+``pip install -r requirements.txt.``

 ## Usage